 As a global alternative asset manager, our results of operations are impacted by a variety of factors, including conditions in the global financial markets and economic and political environments.
-Despite a series of economic shocks, deteriorating fundamentals and tightening credit conditions, the markets surprised to the upside for the quarter.
-The strain was underscored by dislocation in the banking sector, interest rate volatility and performance divergence across asset classes.
-Continued signs of stress are materializing across global markets as interest rate volatility and poor liquidity are prompting fast-changing market conditions.
-However, we believe both our funds, through their unconstrained investment style, and our platform, from our business diversification and strong balance sheet, are well positioned to navigate these challenging conditions.
+Fueled by a sharp reversal in investor sentiment, risk assets performed well during the quarter as expectations of an economic soft-landing set in.
+Implied volatility collapsed virtually across the board to pre-pandemic levels, rate volatility being the one noteworthy exception.
+Despite continued signs of stress and fragility materializing across global markets against a mixed and uncertain economic picture, in the second quarter of 2023, Sculptor Credit Opportunities Master Fund and Sculptor Master Fund extended strong year-to-date absolute and relative performance versus peer indices.
+Market conditions remain challenged, and we believe both our funds, through their unconstrained investment style, and our platform, from our business diversification and strong balance sheet, are well positioned to navigate these challenging conditions.